 Feeling overwhelmed or anxious?
 Having a hard time adjusting to life at Carolina?
 Experiencing inexplicable sadness or depression?
-Concerned about your physical, emotional, and/or mental wellbeing?
+Concerned about your physical, emotional, and/or mental well-being?
 Facing difficult circumstances and struggling to cope?
 If any of these questions resonate with you, you may benefit from meeting with a trained counselor to discuss and assess these feelings.
-An initial consultation with CAPS can currently be arranged by phone.
+Walk in to CAPS (located on the third floor of Campus Health Services) for an initial consultation with CAPS.

 Interested in exploring what well-being means for you?
 Looking for practical tips and tools for living a healthier, more well-rounded life?
 Unsure how to create a sustainable plan to improve your own health and wellness?
 If you find yourself asking these questions, you may benefit from meeting with a Wellness Coach, who can help you devise a plan to meet your wellness needs.
-To learn more about what a one-on-one appointment may entail, please read this introduction to wellbeing coaching.
+To learn more about what a one-on-one appointment may entail, please read this introduction to wellness coaching.
 Unsure whether your concerns would be better served through Student Wellness or CAPS?
-Please refer to these guidelines on wellbeing coaching vs. counseling.
-Learn more about Student Wellness current operations.
+Please refer to these guidelines on well-being coaching vs. counseling.

 Campus Health Services

 Feeling physically unwell?
 Unsure whether your illness may require treatment or medication?
 Needing an annual physical?
 If you have questions or concerns about your physical health, you might benefit from making a Campus Health Services appointment.
 You may need to fill out these Campus Health forms prior to your appointment.
-Remember to bring your insurance card with you.
-Many appointments can currently be conducted over the phone unless symptoms are acute.
+Remember to have your insurance card on hand.
+Campus Health offers both in-person and telemedicine appointments

 Accessibility Resources and Service